psyomn/notes/languages/java/java-basics.markdown

 when the class in question is subclassed.
 Therefore it behaves as a class, as well as an interface at the same time.

+What we mean by this, is that we can freely implement any method in a class, and omit functionality to the methods we do not wish to implement in the base class.
+On a more concrete example, you may have some class that provides common functionality, depending on what another method yields.
+For example, imagine you are writing a small robot to scrape over html pages, over the internet.
+You want it to be able to detect links, and visit all the links it finds, in order to investigate all the possible paths.
+How you do this scraping, and what links you find, might not be important to the knowledge of the robot-scrapper - what it just wants, are list of links.

+You could have two implementations: the robot that wants to look at all the links on the site, and the robot, who is only interested in crawling through the links that are hosted on the same domain (ie: first robot doesn't really care what links it finds - it just passes them to the implementation; whereas the second gets the links, filters the uninteresting ones, and then passes them to the behavior).

+One thing to note: just like interfaces, you can not instantiate abstract classes.

 ### Alternate nomenclature

 Abstract in Java is what is called `virtual` in C++.